abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/Apache_Arrow_Arrow_Flight/high-speed-analytics-with-arrow-flight.md

 Rows: 1000
 ```

-This confirms:

-- Arrow Flight works
+**What this demonstrates:**

-- gRPC transport
+- The client successfully connected over gRPC
-- Zero-copy memory transfer
+- Data was transferred directly from server memory
+- Arrow’s columnar format was preserved end-to-end

 ## What You Have Learned

+Across this learning path, you have learned:

-- How Arrow works on Arm64 (Axion)
+- How Apache Arrow works on Arm64 (Axion)
-- How Parquet and ORC are written and read from object storage
+- How Parquet and ORC datasets are written and read from object storage
-- How MinIO acts as S3 for analytics
+- How MinIO acts as S3-compatible storage for analytics
-- How the Arrow Dataset API enables pushdown
+- How the Arrow Dataset API enables predicate pushdown and column pruning
-- How Arrow Flight enables high-speed data transfer
+- How Arrow Flight enables high-speed, memory-to-memory data transfer
-- How all components work together on one VM
+- How all components work together on a single Arm64 VM